 - Building and implementing next-gen monitoring capabilities

-Keeping policy separate from platform enhances modern data stacks’ versatility and allows data teams to control access wherever the data travels.
-By choosing technologies that permit this, data teams can build and apply universal policies and head off the challenges of controlling widely-distributed data.
+Keeping policy separate from the platform enhances modern data stacks’ versatility and allows data teams to apply universal policies and control access wherever the data travels.

 2. Make Data Security a Priority from The Start

-“If you don’t have security, you do not get privacy,” expressed Holmberg, while discussing HP’s data security and privacy strategy.
+“If you don’t have security, you do not get privacy,” expressed Holmberg.
 The sheer variability of data use in modern environments adds a complex layer to data security.
 Addressing this complexity, Holmberg noted that “we seem to invent new uses of data [that] have not only jurisdictional variation, but then customer variation [and] product entitlement variation,” almost constantly.
 Continuously identifying new uses for enterprise data generates a complex data landscape that, while useful for business objectives, still needs to be effectively secured.

 While this variability cannot be predicted, it can be accounted for as organizations build their modern data stacks.
 As data teams take the “lift and shift” approach to cloud migration, security measures should be baked in from the start.
 DeWalt describes this mentality as “designing in” security capabilities, asking “as we lift and shift that data, are we designing in our access rights [and] policies…to really come together as a team to manage and reduce risk?”
 Scalable security and privacy methods must be built into the foundation of any modern data stack.